PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 Other important things:

-- The PR needs to have been reviewed and approved by at least two maintainers.
+- The Pull Request needs to have been reviewed and approved by at least two maintainers (for a PR on the Core, only one approval for a PR on a module).
 - All [automated checks](https://build.prestashop.com/news/the-review-process/#automatic-tasks-when-you-open-a-pull-request) must have passed
 - The PR targets the right branch